Flap Surgery: The Basics

 • Showering restrictions

-• Reduction of stress and tension at wound site
+• Reduction of stress and tension at the wound site

 • Avoid constipation, strenuous movements, and lifting

-• Restrictions vary for location of flaps and per surgeon instructions
+• Restrictions vary for the location of flaps, and per the surgeon’s instructions

 • Follow-up appointments